Christians mark Palm Sunday with a Jerusalem procession

-JERUSALEM (AP) – Thousands of Christian pilgrims take part in Palm Sunday celebrations in Jerusalem at the start of Holy Week.
+JERUSALEM – Thousands of Christian pilgrims attend Palm Sunday celebrations in Jerusalem at the start of Holy Week.

 This year the holiday comes as tourists are returning to the Holy Land after two years of disruption during the pandemic.
 It is also happening as tensions between Israel and Palestinians escalate amid recent Palestinian attacks in Israel, which have led to military raids in the occupied West Bank.